Web3ID/Web3-Infrastructure/README.md

 - [BlockPi Network](https://blockpi.io)
-Blockpi is Distributed multi-chain acceleration layer Solving the RPC requests congestion problem with infinite scalability.
+Distributed multi-chain acceleration layer
+Solving the RPC requests congestion problem with infinite scalability.

+- [1RPC](https://1rpc.io) Connect to Web3 with a single RPC endpoint Secure your blockchain interactions with zero-tracking and avoid metadata leakage.